mandarini/nyc-mfe-demo/README.md

 ### **The Rspack Story**

-- _"Rspack is a Rust-based bundler that's webpack-compatible but 5-10x faster"_
+- _"Rspack is a Rust-based bundler that's webpack-compatible"_
 - _"With Nx, switching from Webpack to Rspack is practically effortless"_
-- _"You get the same Module Federation architecture with dramatically better performance"_
+- _"You get the same Module Federation architecture with a modern bundler"_

 ### **The Nx Value Proposition**